TechnoGeeek/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writing a script that prints “Hello, World
+Write a script that prints “Hello, World"